 By 1933, travel time was no longer a problem.
 At the same time, an almost six-month lame duck session was becoming a big one.
 Almost one-fourth of the members of the 72nd Congress had been defeated, thanks to the Great Depression.
 But the newly elected members and President Franklin D. Roosevelt had to wait until March before being able to get the country back on its feet again.

 The lame duck session of Congress takes place after the November mid-term elections.
 The members who lost the election are only in office a few more weeks.
 Their replacements are sworn in on January 6 of the following year.

-Lame duck session only occur in even-numbered ears if Congress reconvenes after the elections.
+Lame duck sessions only occur in even-numbered years if Congress reconvenes after the elections.
 Since 2000, the House and Senate have done just that every year.
-Congress is using the lame duck session to consider important votes.
+Congress uses the lame duck session to consider important votes.
 Sometimes it's because it hasn't gotten the work done in time.

 That's especially bad if the federal budget has not yet been approved.
 It's supposed to be approved by October 1, but it usually isn’t, especially in an election year.
 Often Congress will approve emergency contingency funding, just to keep the government in business until after the election.
 Then, the lame duck session continues the emergency funding until the new officials take office.

 Other times fiscal policy is deliberately delayed until after the election.
 That protects Congress members up for re-election from voters but violates the intent of the Constitution.
 Lame duck members are no longer accountable.
 A Senator who was voted out of office can vote for a bill they know their constituents wouldn't like.

 A lame duck session of Congress is bad for the economy.
 The outgoing members are unpredictable.
 They may stall bills to vent their frustration.
 Some may trade votes for post-election positions.
 This creates uncertainty that makes it difficult for businesses to plan for the future.